-Under existing federal billing legislation, federal billings are prepared on an estimated basis eighteen months in advance of the start of the fiscal year (e.g., the FY 2022 billing was prepared in April 2020), and are based on the current consumption estimates and projected rate increases as included in the current ten-year plan.
-These estimates are then reconciled with actual consumption and rate increases, and an adjustment is made in the subsequent year's billing (e.g., the reconciliation of FY 2022 estimated vs. actual consumption and rate increases will be included in the FY 2025 billing, to be prepared in April 2023), Federal revenues in the ten-year plan are presented on a revenue basis, net of any adjustments for prior year reconciliations which are accounted for as reserve items.
-Consistent with this methodology, revised FY 2022 federal revenues reflect the final billing sent to the federal government in April 2020 net of the adjustment for the prior year (FY 2019) reconciliation.
+Under existing federal billing legislation, federal billings are prepared on an estimated basis eighteen months in advance of the start of the fiscal year (e.g., the FY 2023 billing was prepared in April 2021), and are based on the current consumption estimates and projected rate increases as included in the current ten-year plan.
+These estimates are then reconciled with actual consumption and rate increases, and an adjustment is made in the subsequent year's billing (e.g., the reconciliation of FY 2023 estimated vs. actual consumption and rate increases will be included in the FY 2026 billing, to be prepared in April 2024), Federal revenues in the ten-year plan are presented on a revenue basis, net of any adjustments for prior year reconciliations which are accounted for as reserve items.
+Consistent with this methodology, revised FY 2023 federal revenues reflect the final billing sent to the federal government in April 2021 net of the adjustment for the prior year (FY 2020) reconciliation.
 The Authority serves many facilities of the federal government as well as the District of Columbia.
 The largest federal accounts include General Services Administration, U.S. Congress, the Smithsonian Institution, Department of the Navy, National Park Service and the Department of Defense in both DC and VA.

 Municipal & D.C.
-Housing Authority - FY 2022 receipts from the District of Columbia government and the District of Columbia Housing Authority are projected at \$31.3 million, a decrease of \$1.8 million or 5.6 percent below FY 2021.
-In 2023, receipts from these organizations are projected to total \$34.5 million, an increase of \$3.2 million, or 10.4 percent, mainly due to increases in retail volumetric rates.
-In FY 2024, the projected increase is \$2.4 million or 6.8 percent over FY 2023, operating 2.6 percent of the proposed 2023 budget.
+Housing Authority - FY 2023 receipts from the District of Columbia government and the District of Columbia Housing Authority are projected at \$37.4 million, an increase of \$3.1 million or 9.2 percent over FY 2022.
+In 2024, receipts from these organizations are projected to total \$39.8 million, an increase of \$2.4 million, or 6.5 percent, mainly due to increases in retail volumetric rates.

-- The municipal customer group includes 515 accounts under the authority of the District of Columbia government.
+- The municipal customer group includes 513 accounts under the authority of the District of Columbia government.
 This includes offices and facilities for various government agencies and activities such as education, regulatory affairs and general government operations.
-This group will comprise of 2.3 percent of the FY 2022 budget, and 2.8 percent of the proposed FY 2024 budget. - The D.C.
-Housing Authority has 1,062 accounts that include public housing at various facilities throughout the District of Columbia.
-Their annual billings make up only 1.6 percent of the FY 2022 cash receipts and 1.7 percent each of the proposed FY 2023 and FY 2024 cash receipts.
+This group will comprise of 2.8 percent of the FY 2023 revised budget, and 2.9 percent of the proposed FY 2024 budget. - The D.C.
+Housing Authority has 1,058 accounts that include public housing at various facilities throughout the District of Columbia.
+Their annual billings make up only 1.7 percent of the FY 2023 cash receipts and 1.7 percent of the proposed FY 2024 cash receipts.